 Pepper Flow stores all versions of a document, including annotations associated with each version.
 View document versions by clicking "History" in the bottom toolbar of the Viewer.

 Major versions are identified by whole numbers, such as 1.0, 2.0, 3.0.

 A major version number advances when you start a new approval job on a document.
 For example, version 1.1 of a document is approved.
 Two weeks later, you start a new approval job on the document.
 That draft document is version 2.0.

-Note: Cancelling a job and starting a revision will increment the document's major version.
+Note: Canceling a job and starting a revision will increment the document's major version.

 A minor version number advances when a document is modified during an approval job.
 For example, a reviewer finds a typo in version 1.1 of a document and votes amend and resubmit.
-When the content owner amends the document and resubmits it for review, the document’s version number will change to 1.2.
+When the content owner amends the document, the document’s version number will change to 1.2.

 You can create a new minor version while a document has an approval job in progress.

 - If the final vote in a review task is amend and progress, amend and return, or amend and resubmit, your job will move to an incorporating feedback task.
 From there, select “Start new circulation” or “Continue” in the task panel, and Pepper Flow will create a new minor version.

 - If you’re still waiting for all reviewers to cast their votes, but you’d like to start making edits, click “More Actions” in the bottom right and select “Edit.”
 Pepper Flow will create a new minor version.